The Bankrate promise

 How to choose a secured business credit card

 Before applying for a secured business credit card, review the terms, requirements and benefits.
 The APR and fees should be reasonable for you.
 If a card you’re considering offers a rewards program, it should be easy to manage and one that you will use for your business.

 Want to build your credit with the three major credit reporting agencies?
 Make sure the issuer reports to them.
 Because most business cards review consumer credit reports as a contingency for qualification, making sure your credit file is filled with positive data will be essential for ensuring your options are open in the future.

 How to use a secured business credit card

 When you are creating or repairing your credit history or forming a relationship with the issuer, it is essential that you treat your secured business credit card carefully.
 Use credit responsibly by following these steps:

 - Keep your revolving debt to less than 30 percent of your available credit.
-Keeping your credit utilization low can also improve your credit score.
+Keeping your credit utilization below 30 percent (or lower) can also improve your credit score.

 In the event you fall behind and cannot make your payments, contact the credit card issuer immediately.
 You may be able to work out a plan so that you keep the account in good standing.
-If you do not pay as agreed, the issuer can claim the amount that’s owed from the cash held in deposit.
+If you do not pay as agreed, the issuer can claim the amount that’s owed from the cash held as the deposit.